 School Year R PAN

 Bitterne C of E (VC) Primary School 60

 Bitterne Park Primary School 90

 Fairisle Infant and Nursery School 90

 Mansel Park Primary School 60

 Mason Moor Primary School 30

 Newlands Primary School 60

 Oakwood Primary School 60

 Redbridge Primary School 30

 Shirley Warren LC Primary and Nursery School 60

 Sinclair Primary and Nursery School 30

-St Mark's CofE (VC) All-Through School 60

 St Mary's CofE (VC) Primary School 60

 Valentine Primary School 90

-^{}At the time of publication, the schools listed above were using the SCC Admissions Policy and appropriate PAN.
+At the time of publication, the schools listed above were using the SCC Admissions Policy and appropriate PAN.
 Please note that this list is subject to change.
 The Council website has the most up to date information on school status (academisation etc.) and amendments to PANs that may have taken place in accordance with admissions legislation or school organisation decisions since publication.